Come on over and wet a line at the pier; no bait needed

-The town is angling for tourists and newcomers in an ad scheduled for the September issue of Southern Living magazine.
-It’s a full-color ad featuring Memorial Waterfront Park pier fishing.
+The town is angling for tourists and newcomers in an ad scheduled for the September issue of Southern Living magazine featuring Memorial Waterfront Park pier fishing.

 “6:00 pm: Hooked on a feeling,” it says.

-But the picture could be captioned: “World’s luckiest cast.”
+The story of the accompanying picture could be headlined: “World’s luckiest cast.”

-Ed Riggs, who chairs the town Accommodations Tax Advisory Committee, was warming up for the photo shoot with a first cast, with a naked hook, into the Cooper River when an improbable event occurred.
+Edward Riggs, who chairs the town Accomodations Tax Advisory Committee, was warming up for the photo shoot with a first cast into the Cooper River when an improbable event occurred.